TL;DR · resumen ejecutivo

 Every business is unique, and the targeting strategy that works for one company may not work for another.
 That’s why it’s so important to do your own research, understand your customers and make adjustments to your strategy as needed.

-Types of Marketing Targeting
+Types of marketing targeting

-Demographic Targeting
+Demographic targeting

-This is probably the type of targeting you are most familiar with.
 It simply refers to targeting your marketing efforts to a group of people based on demographic characteristics, such as age, gender, education level or geographic location.
 For example, if you own a women’s clothing store, you may want to target your marketing to women ages 18-34 in your city.

-Geographic Targeting
+Geographic targeting

 This type of targeting, as the name suggests, is based on the location of your target audience.
 It can be as broad as a country or as specific as a neighborhood.
 Does your restaurant offer delivery service within a 10 km radius?
 Then, your geographic targeting will focus on that specific area.

-Psychographic Targeting
+Psychographic targeting

 This is where it gets interesting!
 Psychographic targeting focuses on the psychological characteristics of your audience, such as their interests, values, attitudes and lifestyles.
 This allows you to connect more deeply with your potential customers, going beyond the superficial and getting to what really matters to them.